 About 8 in 10 people have one or more bouts of low back pain.
 In most cases, it is not due to a serious disease or serious back problem, and the exact cause of the pain is not clear.
 This is called nonspecific lower back pain.
-The usual advice is to keep active, and do normal activities as much as possible.
+The usual advice is to keep active and do normal activities as much as possible.
 Painkillers can help until the pain eases.
 In most cases, the pain disappears within six weeks but may come back (recur) from time to time.
-Chronic (persistent) pain develops in some cases and further treatment may then be needed.
+Persistent (chronic) pain develops in some cases and further treatment may then be needed.

 Understanding the lower back

 The lower back is also called the lumbosacral area of the back.
 It is the part of the back between the bottom of the ribs and the top of the legs.